freeciv/freeciv-web/README-One-Turn-Per-Day.md

-Configuration of LongTurn games in Freeciv-web
+Configuration of One Turn per Day (LongTurn) games in Freeciv-web

 LongTurn games require some manual configuration to work.